adamkurth/reborn_dev/doc/source/index.rst

 --------------------------

 The reborn Python package contains utilities for the simulation and analysis of x-ray diffraction under the Born approximation.
-There are countless other utilities with identical or similar aspirations:
+There are countless other utilities with related aspirations:
 `thor <https://github.com/tjlane/thor>`_,
 `OnDa <https://github.com/ondateam>`_,
 `DIALS <https://dials.github.io/>`_,